pprachhiii/dhara/README.md

 **Community-driven platform for environmental stewardship and civic responsibility in India**

-DHARA empowers citizens of all ages-students, professionals, homemakers, children, and the elderly-to participate in cleaning, beautifying, and maintaining neighborhoods according to their availability, comfort, and mental well-being.
-It combines **reporting neglected areas**, **coordinated volunteer action**, **authority contact tracking**, and **mental-health-aware task assignment** to create a practical, inclusive, and accountable environmental movement.
+DHARA empowers citizens of all ages-students, professionals, homemakers, children, and the elderly-to actively participate in cleaning, beautifying, and maintaining neighborhoods.
+Participation is flexible and aligned with people’s availability, comfort, and mental well-being.

+The platform integrates **reporting neglected areas**, **coordinated volunteer action**, **authority contact tracking**, and **mental-health-aware task assignment** into a practical, inclusive, and accountable environmental movement.

 ---